AndyGybels/hacs_siemens_logo/wiki/Setup-and-Options.md

 - **Configure** (three-dot menu → Configure): edit the entity list, addresses, names, and push button settings without removing and re-adding the integration

 Existing entity names and addresses are pre-filled when you open the options flow.

+> For scripted deployments or bulk entity edits, you can also configure the integration by editing the storage file directly — see [Manual Configuration](Manual-Configuration).

 ## Backing up and restoring